NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 around essentially means duplicating half of the codebase, then it might not be worth doing that.

-# Life flow of an experimental flag
+# Lifecycle of an experimental feature

 Experimental features being, well, experimental, they all have to be treated on a case-by-case basis.However, the standard workflow for an